1 College and Main

 Withdrawal: Payment Obligations and Refunds

-To withdraw from an individual course or to withdraw completely from the university, the student must complete and submit the appropriate form to the the Academic Success Office (2nd Floor, Blackmore Library).
-Students wanting to withdrawal should set up an appointment by contacting firstname.lastname@example.org or by calling 614/236-6871.
+To withdraw from an individual course or to withdraw completely from the university, the student must complete and submit the appropriate form to the Center for Lifelong Learning.
 No refund will be made without official written notification.
 Failure to complete study agreements DOES NOT constitute an official withdrawal.
 The schedule for tuition refunds may be viewed in the Financial Information section of the Bulletin.

 Payment of Tuition and Fees

 Completing the registration process constitutes official registration for the upcoming trimester.
-For students enrolling for the first time, or continuing students registering after the registration period is over, payment of tuition is expected by the first day of classes.
+For students enrolling in the Center for Lifelong Learning for the first time, or continuing students registering after the registration period is over, payment of tuition is expected by the first day of classes.
 Students may pay the entire amount or use the deferred payment plan.
 Continuing students completing the registration process during the registration period will receive an electronic invoice for the amount of their tuition.
 In order to avoid late payment charges, students are encouraged to pay particular attention to the due dates for tuition payment.

 Deferred Payment Plan

-Under this plan, students pay one-third of their total tuition and fees by the tuition due date.
-The second third is then due 50 days later and the final third is due 60 days from the start of the semester.
+Under this plan, students pay one-half of their total tuition and fees plus a $25 charge upon receipt of their tuition invoice.
+One-half is then due 45 days later.
 Students must have fees paid in full to be allowed to register for the next semester.

-The Employer Tuition Reimbursement Plan allows Adult and Continuing Education and MBA students to defer tuition payment until after grades for each semester are released.
-For more details and qualifications, please go to http://www.capital.edu/Graduate-Students/.
+The Employer Tuition Reimbursement Plan allows CLL and MBA students to defer tuition payment until after grades for each semester are released.
+For more details and qualifications, please go to www.capital.edu/19883.pdf

 Capital University will provide direct billing to companies that will provide a payment voucher to the student accounts office and will make payment directly to Capital within 30 days of invoice.
 Invoices are issued at the completion of the add/drop period, generally during the third week of the semester.

-Students enrolled in the Capital University Adult and Continuing Education program may be eligible to participate in the following aid programs: Federal Pell Grant, Federal Direct Loans and Ohio College Opportunity Grant (pending legislative approval).
+Students enrolled in the Capital University Center for Lifelong Learning may be eligible to participate in the following aid programs: FEDERAL PELL GRANT, FEDERAL DIRECT LOANS and OHIO GRANT (pending legislative approval).
 Students should anticipate processing time of 2-4 weeks.
 Questions regarding financial aid programs may be addressed to the Financial Aid Office or visit Capital’s Web site.

 Step 1.
 Application Process

-Complete the Free Application for Federal Student Aid (FAFSA) or Renewal FAFSA on-line at http://www.fafsa.ed.gov.
-To file online you will need an FSA ID and password.
-This can be obtained from the FAFSA website before you beginning your FAFSA.
-Include Capital’s federal school code number, 003023, in the appropriate section on the FAFSA and use the IRS Data Retrieval Tool (DRT), if available.
+Complete the Free Application for Federal Student Aid (FAFSA) or Renewal FAFSA on-line at http://www.fafsa.ed.gov*.
+To file online you will need a PIN (personal identification number).
+If you don’t have a PIN or can’t remember your PIN, you may request a new or duplicate one at www.pin.ed.gov*.
+Include Capital’s federal school code number, 003023, in the appropriate on the FAFSA.

-Approximately two to three days after completing your application online, you will receive a Student Aid Report (SAR) emailed to you.
+Approximately two to three days after completing your application online, you will receive a Student Aid Report (SAR).
 Please review it for accuracy.
+If you used estimated income figures on your FAFSA and corrections are needed, use your PIN to make corrections online.
 If no changes are needed, keep the SAR for your records.
 Capital will receive the results of your FAFSA or Renewal FAFSA electronically.
-Students working toward their undergraduate degrees must submit the Financial Aid Worksheet annually found at http://www.capital.edu/aid-forms-adult/.

-For individuals filing the FAFSA, the federal government requires that Capital University ensure the accuracy of data reported on this form.
-Filers are selected based on criteria established by the federal government and, if selected, Capital is required to collect documentation to verify the information which was provided on the FAFSA.
-The consequence of not submitting the requested documentation is that federal and state aid will not be made available to assist with paying the balance.
+For individuals filing the FAFSA, the federal government requires that Capital University assure the accuracy of data reported on this form.
+Filers are selected based on criteria established by the federal government institution and, if selected, Capital is required to collect documentation to verify the information which was provided on the FAFSA.
+If documentation is not received, cancellation of all need-based Federal, State, and institutional aid will result.

-The verification process must be completed PRIOR to awarding and crediting aid.
-If a term has started and Verification has not be completed, enrollment should not be attempted unless a student has adequate resources from his or her own personal funds to pay for that term’s tuition, fees and books.
+If selected, this process must be completed PRIOR to awarding and crediting aid.
+If a term has started and Verification has not been completed, enrollment should not be attempted unless a student has adequate resources from his or her own personal funds to pay for that term’s tuition, fees and books.

-Students are usually required to provide documentation of tax return transcripts, W-2’s, and assets, along with completion of a certification form collecting information on household size, number in college, and signatures.
+Students are usually required to provide documentation of tax forms, W-2’s, and assets, along with completion of a certification form collecting information on household size, number in college, and signatures.
 Any changes identified in originally reported FAFSA data may result in recalculation of aid eligibility.

 Step 3.
 Notification

-Once Capital University has received required forms and reviewed the data, students can expect to receive an e-mail notifying them of their Financial Aid Award identifying all eligible programs.
+Once Capital University has received required forms and resolved Verification/ Quality Assurance, students can expect to receive an e-mail notifying them of their Financial Aid Award identifying all eligible programs.
 Along with this award, they also will receive information regarding any additional processing required to finalize programs (e.g., loans).

 Consortium Agreements for Transient Students